DariusO92/java-fundamentals/README.md

 - Creating classes to represent reviews of restaurants.
 - Got help on this lab from my classmates Roger Reyes and John Rumsey.

+## Lab 7

+- Creating Classes to represent Shop and Theather.
+- used the Add method from https://www.programiz.com/java-programming/linkedlist